+44 (0)800 4647974 hello@graphicmill.co.uk

 Like with any investment, you want a means of measuring its success, and therefore its viability in the future.

-General goals might include the growth of your mailing list, traffic to your website, social media followers, or simply overall profits in the months following on from the event.
-More specific goals could include the traction a certain product or service, which you push at a trade show, receives afterwards.
+Data-driven goals could include using a badge barcode scanner to measure engagement with your stand, or having a data-capture form on your stand, potentially embedded in a game or prize draw.
+More general goals might including measuring the growth of your mailing list, traffic to your website, social media followers, or simply overall profits in the months following on from the event.
+Even more specific goals could include the traction a certain product or service, which you push at a trade show, receives afterwards.

 How are you going to draw a crowd?